What this handout is about

 How can I avoid plagiarizing?

-Now that you understand what plagiarism is, you’re ready to employ the following three simple steps to avoid plagiarizing in your written work.
+Now that you understand what plagiarism is, you’re ready to employ the following steps to avoid plagiarizing in your written work.

 Step 1: Accentuate the positive.
-Change your attitude about using citations.
+Understand the value of citations.

 Do you feel that you use too many citations?
 Too few?
 Many students worry that if they use too many citations their instructors will think that they’re relying too heavily on the source material and therefore not thinking for themselves.
 In fact, however, using citations allows you to demonstrate clearly how well you understand the course material while also making clear distinctions between what the authors have to say and your analysis of their ideas.